 Keep in mind that kayaking or canoeing happens outside of Kelly Park down at Kings Landing.

 You can rent kayaks from Kings Landing or you can bring your own and launch there.
+Make sure to check out our Tips For Kayaking Emerald Cut At Kings Landing.

 There is no liquor or drinking allowed in Kelly Park or along rock springs.
 There are not very many springs in Florida that allow drinking and Ginnie Springs is one of the few and it has become a party spring.